SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - TITLE
 - Similar to server-side rendering, there is a server running that renders HTML
 - This response is available to the browser on initial load
-- Shortly after, the client fetches and executes the JavaScript bundle...
+- Shortly after, the client fetches and executes a JavaScript bundle...
   - That takes the markup that was initially rendered on the server...
-  - And "hydrates" it for interactivity -- sets up event listeners
+  - And "hydrates" it -- sets it up for interactivity for the user
 - In React, this involves calling `hydrate` or `hydrateRoot` on the client...
   - To create a virtual DOM tree on a DOM node that was rendered on the server
-  - (Hopefully those trees match, otherwise client-side React with re-render)
+  - (Hopefully those trees match, otherwise client-side React with re-render and you lose some of the benefits)
 - This is a solid pattern for improving web vitals for...
   - A web app that uses a JS rendering library
 - After SSR with client-side hydration, the next pattern is...